crystalidea/qt6windows7/README.md

 **Other modules**:

-Many of other modules should also work on Windows 7 without modifications, e.g.
+Many of other Qt 6 modules are known to work fine on Windows 7 without modifications when compiled with patched qtbase.
+Verified modules:

 - qt5compat
 - qtimageformats